firojalam/domain-adaptation/README.md

 # Domain Adaptation with Adversarial Training and Graph Embeddings

+Please be patient, we are slowly uploading code and preparing readme file.

 ## Introduction

 This is forked form the implementation of [Planetoid](https://github.com/kimiyoung/planetoid), a graph-based semi-supervised learning method proposed in the following paper: